PLAY PODCASTS

 Episodes typically run thirty-five to sixty minutes — most land between 34 min and 1h 11m — though episode length varies meaningfully from one episode to the next.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Leisure show.

-There hasn’t been a new episode in the last ninety days; the most recent episode landed 5 months ago.
+The show is actively publishing — the most recent episode landed 5 days ago, with 5 episodes already out so far this year.
 The busiest year was 2020, with 31 episodes published.
 Published by Brian Lohnes.

 Episodes